Become an independent hillwalker with our beginners navigation course

 After a sit-down breakfast at 8am and time to make packed lunches, you’ll meet your navigation instructor and head out into the hills.
 Our instructors are very experienced, and will have thought about where to run that day’s course depending on the weather and the hostel.
 It’ll be somewhere close.

 After a day of learning, exploring the Lake District, solving navigational puzzles and generally having a great time, you’ll return to the hostel.
-Dinner will be at 7.30pm, but other than that the evening is yours to relax and relive the day’s lessons.
+Dinner will be at the local pub at 7.30pm, but other than that the evening is yours to relax and relive the day’s lessons.

 After breakfast it’s time to pack up and leave the hostel, and you’ll head out with your instructor for a second day in the hills.